 – Are they quality skates?

 Basically, people are wondering who and what Chuffed Skates are for?
-We will be doing a full review on the skates soon, but for now we thought we would compile our knowledge of the brand to give skaters a better understanding of this new option in the market.
+To make it easy we’ve compiled our knowledge of the brand to give skaters a better understanding of this new option in the roller skate market.

-Chuffed has two models currently available, the Wanderer (in green and burgundy) and the Crew Collection (in black).
-These skates are the same price and have the same specs, but the Crew Collection is inspired by Chuffed’s team of skaters, and a portion of each sale goes to the skater, and the skater’s not for profit of choice.
+Chuffed has two models currently available, the Wanderer (in green, burgundy, peach pink and Vegan black) and the Crew Collection (in black, mustard yellow, grey, blue and orange).
+These skates are mostly the same price and have the same specs, but the Crew Collection is inspired by Chuffed’s team of skaters, and a portion of each sale goes to the skater, and the skater’s not for profit of choice.

-Chuffed Skates cost $419 AUD, and are in the same price range as the Suregrip Boardwalk and the Moxi Panther (both of these are also good mid range price options but are currently sold out in most sizes Aus wide).
+Chuffed Skates cost $449-499 AUD, and are in the same price range as the Suregrip Boardwalk and the Moxi Panther (both of these are also good mid range price options if stock is available in Aus).

 Chuffed Skates come with:

-- A suede boot with a padded lining
+- A suede boot or vegan microfibre suede boot with a padded lining

 - An aluminium alloy plate